-- Providing special protections for the names and acronyms of the Red Cross Red Crescent Movement, ("RCRC"), International Olympic Committee ("IOC"), International Government Organizations ("IGOs") and International Non-Governmental Organizations ("INGOs") from third party domain name registrations at the top and second levels of new gTLDs has been a long-standing issue over the course of the New gTLD Program. - The GAC has advised the ICANN Board to provide special permanent protections for the RCRC and IOC names at the top and second levels of new gTLDs, and special protections against inappropriate third party registration for the names and acronyms of 195 IGOs at the second level of new gTLDs and at the top level in any future new gTLD rounds.
-In the case of IGOs, the GAC has further stated that the IGO names and acronyms "may not be acquired by any third party as a domain name at either the top or the second level unless express written permission is obtained from the IGO concerned." - With regard to the RCRC and IOC names, the ICANN Board has adopted motions to provide indefinite protections following the GAC advice until any policy recommendations from the GNSO would require further and/or different action.
-With regard to the IGO names, pending final approval of the current draft Registry Agreement posted for comment on 29 April 2013, the 195 IGO names will be protected at the second level until any policy recommendations from the GNSO would require further and/or different action.
-In particular, the ICANN Board's New gTLD Program Committee resolution referred to second-level protections for certain IGO names and acronyms by inclusion on a Reserved Names List in section 2.2.1.2.3 of the Applicant Guidebook, applicable in all new gTLD registries approved in the first round of the New gTLD Program.
+- Providing special protections for the names and acronyms of the Red Cross Red Crescent Movement, ("RCRC"), International Olympic Committee ("IOC"), International Government Organizations ("IGOs") and International Non-Governmental Organizations ("INGOs") from third party domain name registrations at the top and second levels of new gTLDs has been a long-standing issue over the course of the New gTLD Program. - The GAC has advised the ICANN Board to provide special permanent protections for the RCRC and IOC names at the top and second levels of new gTLDs, and special protections against inappropriate third party registration for the names and acronyms of IGOs at the second level of new gTLDs and at the top level in any future new gTLD rounds.
+In the case of IGOs, the GAC has further advised that the IGO names and acronyms "may not be acquired by any third party as a domain name at either the top or the second level unless express written permission is obtained from the IGO concerned." - A GNSO Issue Report was prepared by staff as a result of a recommendation from an IOC/ RCRC Drafting Team2 formed to develop a possible response to the GAC about GNSO policy implications for granting protections of names. - The GNSO Council considered the Final GNSO Issue Report on the Protection of International Organization Names in New gTLDs, and approved a motion to initiate a Policy Development Process ("PDP") for the protection of certain international organization names and acronyms in all gTLDs.
+The Working Group ("WG") was formed on 31 October 2012 and the WG Charter was approved by the GNSO Council on 15 November 2012.
+The decision was taken in this context to subsume the issues of the IOC and of the Red Cross and Red Crescent designations and names under the new Working Group and PDP process.